kashmir96/osoappliance/content/posts/appliance-industry-growth.md

 ---

 title: Appliance Industry Growth
 description: "The appliance industry has seen incredible growth in recent years.
-This growth is due to a number of factors, including the rise o...find out now"
+This growth is due to a number of factors, including the rise o...read now to learn more"
 keywords: appliance
-publishDate: 44936
+publishDate: 1/10/2023
 tags: ["Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/applianceguide/178.webp
+ image: /img/applianceguide/400.webp
- alt: 'the true appliance guide effective at its task'
+ alt: 'recommended appliance guide showing value for the user'

 ---